Billionaire Profile

 Political Donations

-Significant donations to the Conservative Party in various years.
+Significant donations to the Conservative Party.

 Business Philosophy & Leadership